JudithVerstegen/PLUC_Mozambique/README.md

 Manual for land use change model in PCRaster Python

-Author: Judith Verstegen, January 27th 2011, edited on December 28th 2016
+Author: Judith Verstegen, January 27th 2011, edited for Github distribution in December 2016

 1. Introduction